 Ponzu

-Ponzu is a vinegary sour Japanese condiment, that goes well with a lot of things like cold tofu.
+Ponzu is a vinegary, sour Japanese condiment that goes well with many things like cold tofu.

-While it gives natto the particular sourness, it was slightly disappointing for me.
-I love sour flavours so maybe it just wasn't sour enough, if you like a mildly sour flavour then perhaps you can try this.
+While it gives natto a particular sourness, it was slightly disappointing for me.
+I love sour flavors, so maybe it wasn’t sour enough; if you like a mildly sour flavor, you may try this.

 - When to add: Use ponzu instead of soy sauce